Skip to Content

 “This is Duncan’s choice,” said Matthews.
 “When there are positions that are open, you bring in people that support your vision … As long as it’s what’s best for ACPS, I support it.”

-But with so much instability in staff positions, Lee hopes that vision will not continue to change.
+But with so much instability in staff positions, Lee said he hopes that vision will not continue to change.

 “We just have to do it right,” he said.
 “Keep everything student-centered and aligned with the goal — whatever that is — and make sure it’s not changing so much … We have to do better as a school.”